Distance: 24 miles out and back Elevation gain: 3110 ft

 This ride descends from the Minarets Vista summit to Devil’s Postpile National Monument, then climbs back out.
 In RidewithGPS it looks pretty good—not much work (you can do 16 miles standing on your head, right?), some great views of the Minarets to the west, some fast, serpentine descending, some pleasant rollers through pretty woods, and a great destination at the turn-around.
 Devil’s Postpile is a wonder of nature that’s not to be missed.
 There is even a grand waterfall just past the Postpile, Rainbow Falls.

 So what’s not to like?
-First and foremost, it’s much harder than the numbers make it appear, for five reasons: 1.
-Traffic—like most National Somethings, the place can be mobbed, and all visitors must travel the same, very narrow, very rough road.
+It’s much less pleasant than the ride profile makes it appear, for five reasons: 1.
+Traffic—like most National Somethings, the place can be mobbed, and all visitors must travel the same very narrow, very rough road.
 Many of them at 10 miles an hour.
 The road is so narrow that descending vehicles must pull off the road to let ascending vehicles pass, which means that your descent will frequently be interrupted by you having to stop behind the RV that has stopped to let the oncoming RV pass.
 2. Road surface—the surfaces varies from OK to terrible, and it’s at its worst on the steepest part (the first 2.5 miles).
 I found it impossible to do the descent at any but the slowest speed.
 3. Pitch—1970 ft. total gain doesn’t seem bad at all, but the bulk of the climbing is in the last 2.5 miles, and it’s truly tough.
 Made much harder by 4. elevation—the ride tops out at 9170 feet elevation, which means you’ll be gasping for breath in the thin air unless you’re acclimated to high elevation.
 4. The hike—you can’t ride to the Postpile; the closest you can get is 0.4 miles from it, which means you’re in for at least an 0.8-mile walk on dirt to see anything, which is a little more than I want to walk in the middle of a hard ride and which means you have to bring walking shoes.
 5. The construction—they’re reworking the entire ride, beginning 9/23, so the riding itself will be more awkward than usual and the road to the waterfall is closed entirely, so to see it you’ll have to walk a whopping 5 miles.

 So why talk about it?
 Because if you’re fit for elevation, if you like hard climbs, if you have disc brakes and so can handle steep descents, and (most important) if you wait until the construction reworks and improves the road and opens up the road to Rainbow Falls, it might be a ride you’ll love.